Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 - **GFX.Parallax:** Adds a 3D-like relief effect to liquids.
 - **GFX.PBR:** Changes how textures react to lighting.
 Gives a glossy or metallic effect to textures.
 - **SFX.HQ:** Upscaled, higher quality sounds and adds some additional sounds to some monsters.

-### Optional addons

-Some addons are not loaded automatically but provide extra features.
-To load them, drag and drop the pk3 files into the exe or use the [command line](https://zdoom.org/wiki/Command_line_parameters).
-They are compatible with both PSX DOOM and DOOM 64:

-- **AspectRatio**: Applies the horizontally stretched aspect ratio of PSX DOOM.
-- **3PointFilter**: Applies the Nintendo 64's 3-Point filter to textures.

 ## Disclaimer